Supercuspidal unipotent representations: L-packets and formal degrees: Preliminaries

 In this paper we are mostly interested in supercuspidal $G^{F_\omega}$-representations, which form a collection denoted $\Irr (G^{F_\omega})_\cusp$.
-Among these, the supercuspidal unipotent representations form a subset $\Irr (G^{F_\omega})_{\cusp,\unip}$ which was described quite explicitly in \cite{Lusztig-unirep}.
-Every such $G^{F_\omega}$-representation arise from a cuspidal unipotent representation $\sigma$ of the finite reductive quotient \eqref{eq:2.5} of some parahoric subgroup $\mh P^{F_\omega}$.
+Among these, the supercuspidal unipotent representations form a subset $\Irr (G^{F_\omega})_{\cusp,\unip}$ which was described quite explicitly in \cite{Mor,Lusztig-unirep}.
+Every such $G^{F_\omega}$-representation arises from a cuspidal unipotent representation $\sigma$ of a maximal parahoric subgroup $\mh P^{F_\omega}$.
 For a given finite reductive group there are only few cuspidal unipotent representations, and the number of them does not change when \eqref{eq:2.5} is replaced by an isogenous $\mf F$-group.
-From the classification one sees that any cuspidal unipotent representation $(\sigma, V_\sigma)$ of $\mh P^{F_\omega}$ is stablized by every algebraic automorphism of $\mh P^{F_\omega}$.
-By \cite{Opd2} there is a natural isomorphism
+From the classification one sees that, when $\overline{\mh P}$ is simple, any cuspidal unipotent representation $(\sigma, V_\sigma)$ of $\overline{\mh P}^{F_\omega}$ is stabilized by every algebraic automorphism of $\overline{\mh P}^{F_\omega}$.